Skip to content

 Design & Grip

-Both models include a built-in LED illumination at the front of the blade to help us see what we’re trimming—a feature I found extremely useful around the groin area and my crown jewels.
+All models include a built-in LED illumination at the front of the blade to help us see what we’re trimming—a feature I found extremely useful around the groin area and my crown jewels.
 I found the 4.0 Pro’s light (which Manscaped calls a spotlight) to have a wider angle beam than the 3.0 Plus, but the 3.0 Plus seems strangely brighter and more of a spotlight.

-Trimming Performance
+Trimming (and Shaving) Performance

 Pros and Cons